Will6855/HTML-Email-Sender/README.md

   - Import contacts from CSV files
   - Export your contact list for backup
   - Use contact fields in email templates
+  - Filter contacts using multiple conditions:
+    - Contains, Equals, Starts with, Ends with
+    - Greater than, Less than (for numeric values)
+    - Combine multiple filters for advanced searching

 ### SMTP Configuration
 - **Email Service Setup**